 In the fall of 2011, the Japan Foundation Center for Global Partnership announced the launch of the JET Memorial Project to commemorate Alaskan JET Program participant and UAA graduate Montgomery Dickson.
 The CGP committed to support various activities related to Japan-related studies at UAA for five years with the intent to enhance future generation’s understanding of Japan.
 In 2016, with a generous grant from Rasmuson Foundation, the Japan Center Tea Room in memory of Montgomery Dickson was created.

 The Japan Center is housed within the College of Arts and Sciences at UAA and includes a traditional demonstration Tea Room, located in the Social Sciences Building.
 Management of the Center is run by a director and is advised and assisted by a community advisory board comprised of UAA and public members including:

-- Brandon Locke, Director, World Languages, Anchorage School District
+- Brandon Locke: Director, World Languages and Immersion Programs, Anchorage School District